padrinobook/padrinobook/02-03-user-login-and-registration.md

 something at hand to save atemail the end we would need to find a method of safely storing the password for the user.

-Of course, we could use you don't have to reinvent the wheel you can use Padrino's beautiful [Admin interface](http://www.padrinorb.com/guides/padrino-admin) for your user authentication to prevent us from reinventing the wheel.
+We could use you don't have to reinvent the wheel you can use Padrino's beautiful [Admin interface](http://www.padrinorb.com/guides/padrino-admin) for your user authentication to prevent us from reinventing the wheel.
 But with that we won't learn the basics and as you will see in this chapter you can make a lot of mistakes.
 So step into the part of creating user, sending confirmation mails, and understanding how sessions are managed in Padrino.